It also provides guidance and templates to assist schools in improving their communication.

 Code of Practice which you believe has been broken and then enclose both a dated copy of the item and copies of any relevant correspondence.

-this manner the Commission proceeds to a formal adjudication at which the complainant may comment in writing on the editor’s response.
-The Commission sends a copy of its adjudication to all parties and the newspaper or magazine must publish the adjudication
+the Commission proceeds to a formal adjudication at which the complainant may comment in writing on the editor’s response.
+The Commission sends a copy of its adjudication to all parties and the newspaper or magazine must publish the adjudication when a complaint

 Press Complaints Commission